Ocean Viking ship rescues more than 500 migrants in the Mediterranean | DW | 05.07.2021

 Four required stretchers due to their weakened state.

-A spokeswoman for SOS Mediterranee told dpa the ship is "quite full."
+A spokeswoman for SOS Mediterranee told dpa news agency the ship is "quite full."

 SOS Mediterranee typically requests that Italian and Maltese authorities permit the Ocean Viking to dock at port so that rescued individuals may be brought ashore.